pantheon-systems/pantheon_domain_masking/README.md

 ### Cache Context

-If `allow_platform` is enabled, you will need add `url.site` in `renderer.config.required_cache_context` to prevent cache primed in platformm domain to be served in public facing domain and vice versa.
+If `allow_platform` is enabled, you will need to add `url.site` in `renderer.config.required_cache_context` to prevent cache primed in platform domain to be served in public facing domain and vice versa.

 ```
   renderer.config: